bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 }
 ```

-The above examples are simple and can be categorized as "local goto", they're local since a typical "goto" is defined and used within a single function block.
-Besides local "goto" there is another concept called non-local goto.
+The above examples are simple and can be categorized as "local goto," they're local since a typical "goto" is defined and used within a single function block.
+Besides local "goto," there is another concept called "non-local goto."

 ## Panic and recover: a new nonlocal magic

 Panic and recover are features of GO; you might be wondering why their combination is also a type of "goto."
 This is because, in essence, "goto" is an unconditional branch-taking keyword.
 The behavior of panic and recover in GO is analogous to "goto": the code panics in one place and "jumps" to the recover part of the code.
 The panic and recover in GO work beyond the "local goto" discussed above, given their ability to break function boundaries.

-Below is a sample GO code illustrating the "non-local goto".
+Below is a sample GO code illustrating the "non-local goto."
 I also call it the GO implementation of try-catch error handling:

 ```GO
 func catch() {